 Walking Worthy

 So what does this have to do with walking worthy?
 In Ephesians 4:1-6 Paul urges us to walk worthy of the calling we have received.
-He then proceeds to tell us to be humble, gentle, patient, put up with each other, and make every effort to live at peace.
+He then proceeds to tell us to be humble, gentle, patient, put up with each other, and make every effort to live in peace.
 Followed by a long list of things for which there is only one: one body, one Spirit, one hope, one Lord, one faith, one baptism, and one God & Father.

 Paul has been talking about what Christ has done to heal the division between Jew and Gentile; working to produce a single man; 2:11-22.
 He then discussed the revealed mystery of Christ, that we are to be members of one body; 3:2-6.
 And he is going to go on from here to challenge us to live as a single body growing and building itself up in love; 4:11-16.
 The common theme to all of these passages is that the body of Christ, rather than being like a herd of zebras racing across the savanna as independent creatures who travel together, should seek to mimic the Man o’ War, to be a single body.